Hurricane Preparedness: What Are The Essential Things To Prepare

 Emergency Home Readiness Checklist

-• Be prepared to cover all of your home’s windows by installing permanent storm shutters or plan to board up windows with 5/8” exterior grade or marine plywood, cut to fit and ready to install.
+• Be prepared to cover your home’s windows by installing permanent storm shutters or plan to board up windows with 5/8” exterior grade or marine plywood, cut to fit and ready to install.

 Note: Tape does not prevent windows from breaking.